12 Smart Ways to Use Bleach Cleaner

 2. Sterilize secondhand items

 Remember Mom saying, “Put that down.
 You don’t know where it’s been”?
-She had a point — especially when it comes to toys or kitchen utensils picked up at thrift shops and yard sales.
-Just to be on the safe side, take your used, waterproof items and soak them for 5-10 minutes in a solution containing 3/4 cup bleach, a few drops of antibacterial dishwashing liquid, and 1 gallon warm water.
+She had a point—especially when it comes to toys or kitchen utensils picked up at thrift shops and yard sales (check out these tips for shopping at thrift stores before you go).
+Just to be on the safe side, take your used, waterproof items and soak them for 5-10 minutes in a solution containing 3/4 cup bleach cleaner, a few drops of antibacterial dishwashing liquid, and 1 gallon warm water.
 Rinse well, then air-dry, preferably in sunlight.

 3. Clean butcher block cutting boards and countertops